 Spring is also a good time to visit as the wildflowers are in bloom all over the place.

-THINGS TO DO IN BIG SUR, CA – BEST ROAD TRIP STOPS AND VIEWPOINTS
+THINGS TO DO ON YOUR BIG SUR ITINERARY – BEST ROAD TRIP STOPS AND VIEWPOINTS

 Alrighty, on to the fun stuff!
 Below is a list of my favorite things to do and see on any Big Sur road trip.
 I’ll include some of Big Sur’s most famous sights, as well as a few off-the-beaten-path finds and even a few hiking trails.
 This list starts from Monterey and spans all the way until Julia Pfeiffer Burns State Park.